22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/README.md

 5. **Accountability & Redress (RACI)**
    If no one owns the outcome → people have **no route to correction**

- **Legal Anchor:** Under **GDPR Article 22**, individuals cannot be subjected to automated decisions with legal or significant effects **without meaningful human oversight and a clear route to contest the decision**.
+ **Legal Anchor:** Under **GDPR Article 22**, individuals cannot be subjected to decisions based solely on automated processing that have legal or significant effects **without meaningful human oversight and a clear route to contest the decision**.

    When these safeguards are missing, automation is operating outside lawful governance boundaries.
 This framework is used across all case studies to explain:
 - What control failed